ansible/ansible-documentation/docs/docsite/rst/getting_started_ee/introduction.rst

 ------------

 Software applications typically have dependencies, and Ansible is no exception.
-It can be software libraries, configuration files or other services, to name a few, and Ansible, being an exceptional automation tool, is not an exception in terms of the mentioned.
+These dependencies can include software libraries, configuration files or other services, to name a few.

 Traditionally, application dependencies are installed by administrators on top of an operating system using packaging management tools like RPM or Python-pip.